Trevecca Nazarene University: Academics

-Trevecca is organized into six schools: the School of Arts and Sciences, the Skinner School of Business and Technology, Education, the Millard Reed School of Theology and Christian Ministry, the School of Music and Worship Arts, and the School of Graduate and Continuing Studies.
+Trevecca is organized into eight schools: the School of Arts and Social Sciences, the Skinner School of Business, the School of Education, the School of Leadership and Interdisciplinary Studies, the Millard Reed School of Theology and Christian Ministry, the School of Music and Worship Arts, the School of STEM & Health Sciences, and the School of Graduate and Continuing Studies.
 Each of these schools is divided into departments.
-Most of the degrees offered by TNU are for traditional undergraduates; however, Trevecca offers bachelor's degrees in 86 baccalaureate majors, two associate degree majors, 20 master's degrees, two doctorates, and six certificate programs.
+Most of the degrees offered by TNU are for traditional undergraduates; however, Trevecca offers 81 baccalaureate majors, 20 associate degree majors, 25 master's degrees, three doctorates, and six certificate programs.
 The management and human relations degree is a non-traditional undergraduate degree for working adults.
 Programs for associate degrees, the master's degrees, a doctor of philosophy degree, and a doctor of education degree are also available.